10 best sofa beds – I tested over 100 options to find the most comfortable guest beds for overnight visitors

 If you're looking for a compact sofa bed that can still comfortably sleep two guests at once, then this Innovation Living option is a great find.

 It only comes in one width, but the armless design means the two-seater sofa is only 147cm wide – far narrower than most sofa beds that can accommodate two sleepers at a time.
 In fact, with a sleeping space that measures somewhere between a double and a king-size bed, the Cubed 140 is a real rarity in the world of sofa beds where sleeping spaces tend to be very narrow.
-The only comparable-sized sleeping areas we've come across are the Darlings of Chelsea's Bromley sofa bed and Heal's Oswald sofa bed, but, both are far wider in sofa form and more expensive.
+The only comparable-sized sleeping areas I've come across are the Darlings of Chelsea's Bromley sofa bed and Heal's Oswald sofa bed, but, both are far wider in sofa form and more expensive.

-Whilst the lack of arms, firm seats, and limited upholstery options mean we don't think it cuts the mustard as a sofa for everyday use, as a compact option for use in a spare room or home office this double sofa bed has a lot going for it.
+Whilst the lack of arms, firm seats, and limited upholstery options mean I don't think it cuts the mustard as a sofa for everyday use, as a compact option for use in a spare room or home office this double sofa bed has a lot going for it.

-Habitat Kota sofa bed in orange upholstery in front of a Crittal doorway - tried and tested review
+Habitat Kota sofa bed in orange upholstery in front of a Crittal doorway

 (Image credit: Habitat)